Guyan History, Family Crest & Coats of Arms

-Clan.
+Guyan is an ancient Viking-Scottish name derived from Gunni, a descendant of Einar and of the great peace Kings of Uppsale in Sweden, progenitor of this great Clan.
 Gunni was the son of Gillanders, one of the six northern Earls who besieged King Malcolm IV of Scotland at Perth in 1160.
 The Gunns, the Sinclairs, the Mackays and the Gordons ruled the far northern reaches of Scotland.
 The Gunns' territory centered in Caithness and Sutherland.

 Early Origins of the Guyan family

-Clan, in Westford, Massachusetts.
+The surname Guyan was first found in the Orkneys.
+But perhaps to North Americans the most interesting aspect of Gunn history is the discovery of a Coat of Arms, which is undoubtedly of the Gunn Clan, in Westford, Massachusetts.
 Chiseled into a rock face, it has been reliably dated back to 1395.
 This was almost one hundred years before Columbus discovered America.
 Archaeologists first assumed this marking was the work of an early Indian tribe, but closer examination and the clearance of the scrub, revealed a knight in full armor, a huge sword and a shield on which the Gunn Coat of Arms was displayed.

 How did a Knight of the Gunn Clan manage to be buried in Massachusetts years before Columbus discovered America?
 For the answer, historians went back to the Orkneys.
 They knew that the Jarls of Orkney, many centuries before had recorded that they wintered in their Viking missions in a land running with fire from the rocks (Nova Scotia, also on the east coast of North America, has bituminous rocks, which can catch fire and melt down the ravines to the sea).
 They also knew that the Gunns were related to and rode and sailed with the Jarls of Orkney.
 The pieces of the puzzle fit together fine, but few historians had realized to that point that the Viking discoveries of the New World had penetrated as far south as Massachusetts.
 This carving is one of the few real evidences of their pioneering expeditions.
 It is also the earliest record of a Gunn Clan Coat of Arms.